 There were power points and USB charging in multiple locations next to the beds, including at the base of the reading lights.

-I found the bed very comfortable and the room was pretty quiet apart from the odd late-night person talking loudly in the corridor.
+I found the bed of The Westin Dragonara Resort hotel very comfortable and the room was pretty quiet apart from the odd late-night person talking loudly in the corridor.
 As you’d expect the hotel had everything you would expect for a luxury hotel with the exception of a coffee machine.
 However, there was a kettle for tea and coffee at least.
 Bathrobes and slippers were also provided.

 Every day I was given two bottles of water free and I was pleased to see that there was an ice bucket and glasses in the room.
 There was a reasonably mini bar fridge so there was room for your own things.
 My floor had an ice machine by the corridor.
 Housekeeping was regular every day when I went for breakfast all except one when it happened very late in the afternoon.